Michigan State Association of Letter Carriers

 H.Res.
 119 (Service Standards)

-Statement of NALC President Fredric V. Rolando on Postal Service's 2021 Q1 Financial Report
+Statement from NALC President Fredric V. Rolando on Postal Service's FY 2021 Q2 Financial Report

-The increased postal revenue and operating profits reflect the essential work and value of the USPS over the past year and counting--the pandemic, election and holiday season.
-Letter carriers have helped tens of millions of Americans shelter safely at home and even vote from home.
-Perhaps never in its 245 years has the public post office been more indispensable.
-The quarterly report also shows the underlying strength of the postal business model while making clear the need for postal reform to address the artificial red ink caused by the 2006 congressional mandate that the USPS--alone among all U.S. companies and agencies--pre-fund future retiree benefits.
+The postal revenue increase over the same quarter last year drives home two points.
+The first is how much the American people and their businesses rely on the essential work of the Postal Service.
+During the pandemic, letter carriers have helped tens of millions of Americans shelter safely at home, after helping them vote safely from home.
+Secondly, the fact that despite the demonstrated strength of the postal business model USPS reported a net loss indicates the urgent need for postal reform to address the artificial red ink caused by the 2006 congressional mandate that the USPS--alone among all U.S. companies and agencies--pre-fund future retiree benefits.

 White House Releases FY 2022 Budget Request Outline